Frequently Asked Questions

 How much does a residential solar system cost?

 The number of panels in a solar system is the biggest driver of cost.
 Systems with more panels are more expensive than systems with fewer panels.
-However, federal and state incentives can cover up to about 60 percent of the cost.
+However, federal and state incentives can cover a significant portion of the cost.
 We also have financing options available.
 Learn more about solar system costs and financing options here.
 We are happy to provide a free, no-pressure quote.

 What incentives for solar are available in Illinois?